XuJinsheng/UCAS-OS-Lab/README.md

 # UCAS-CA-Lab

-This project implements an Operating System, for the UCAS course, Operating System Laboratory.
-This kernel is based on RISC-V64GC ISA
+This project implements an Operating System kernel based on RV64GC, for the UCAS course, Operating System Laboratory in 2024.

 ## Supported Features